Comprehensive, Customizable, and Cost-Effective

 Security compliance is not a road into the unknown.
 It is simply a bridge to be where you want and need to be ethically and securely.

 PCT provides tools, consulting and project management to remove the overwhelm of HIPAA compliance and solutions to effectively leveraging your practice’s technology.
-PCT group practice services are designed for any practice (2 or more clinicians) who want to ensure compliance and digital ethics.

 Compliance is a lot like therapy…. it is a process.

 We know that running a group practice isn’t easy, and we want to make it easier for you by being your “co-pilot” through your tech and security compliance needs.
 Our tech expertise will make the compliance process simple and custom.

 Holistic approach including change management, security culture norming, and leadership coaching.